gadfly361/rid3/README.md

 	- did-update -->  (fn [node ratom] ... )
 	    - defaults to did-mount
 	- children --> [ pieces ]
-- `elem-with-data` which is when you want to add a series of elements that are joined to a dataset
+- `elem-with-data` for when you want to add a series of elements that are joined to a dataset
     - kind --> :elem-with-data
 	- class --> string
 	- prepare-dataset --> (fn [ratom] ... )